AndrewMichael2020/search-MRCONSO-service/docs/GCP_DEPLOYMENT_TROUBLESHOOTING.md

 ## Error: Permission 'iam.serviceAccounts.getAccessToken' denied

 ### Root Cause
-This error occurs when the GitHub Actions workflow attempts to use Workload Identity Federation (WIF) with a service account that lacks the necessary IAM permissions.
+This error occurs when the GitHub Actions workflow attempts to use Workload Identity Federation (WIF) but the credentials are not properly passed to gcloud commands.
+The issue manifests when:
+1. The service account lacks the `roles/iam.workloadIdentityUser` role
+2. The Workload Identity binding is not configured correctly for the GitHub repository
+3. Application Default Credentials (ADC) are not properly set in the environment for gcloud commands

 ### Prerequisites